dominicsayers/dominicsayers.github.com/cv.md

 ## Commerzbank (then Dresdner Kleinwort)

 ### Global Head of IT, Investment Banking (2001-2008)

+I led a number of departments during my time at Dresdner Kleinwort, with a headcount that exceeded 100 engineers in the teams under my direct reports.
+As part of the IT senior leadership team I was a key part of managing the technology division through challenging times as both corporate actions and adverse economic conditions made restructuring an ongoing activity for multiple years.

 I oversaw the integration of the Investment Banking IT infrastructure into the Capital Markets equivalents.
 I halved the Investment Banking IT spend along with a 75% reduction in headcount.